 Instructions

-- Near the end of the lentils and rice cooking time, heat the remaining tbsp of oil over a high heat in a frying pan, add the garlic and fry until it’s barely coloured (30 to 45 seconds).
-Stir in the cumin and when the smell of the garlic and spice rises, pour the garlic mixture over the rice and lentils and mix in with a fork.
+- Near the end of the lentils and rice cooking time, heat the remaining tbsp of oil over a high heat in a small frying pan, add the garlic and fry until it’s barely coloured (30 to 45 seconds).
+Stir in the ground cumin and when the smell of the garlic and cumin rises turn of the heat.
+Pour the garlic and cumin mixture over the rice and lentils and mix in with a fork.
 Serve and enjoy!

 Recipe Collection Spotlight...